Taluu/Link-TPL/docs/reference/templates.rst

 Control Structures
 ------------------
 In Link, there are several types of xml-like tags that controls the whole logic in Link's templates.
-We will see them right now.
+We may control it via two types of tags : the conditonnal tags and the loops ones.

 Conditions
 ~~~~~~~~~~